 The first thing Adair did was to evict the local families.
 Some say it was because he wanted to “improve the view from his castle.”
 Who wants to look at the poor?”
 The local families lived in homes with thatched roofs made of cereal straw and reed covered with wooden rafters.
 The walls were double packed with earth.
 The floors were flagstone or packed earth that didn’t help in keeping the home warm.
 A hearth was located in the central area of the home.
 There were neither chimneys nor windows for the smoke to escape.
 The people would have had to pay more taxes for the windows.
 The soot-blackened homes were known as “black houses”.

 The locals became very upset and protested his hunting retreats crossing over their lands.
 They reported him as trespassing.
 He became furious and even more determined to get these people off of the land.
 Adair wanted to use the land as a sheep farm.
 He had brought his own shepherds who eventually got into a bit of trouble.
-One of them was accused of murder and having an affair with the dead man’s wife.
+One of them was accused of murder and having an affair with a dead man’s wife.
 She became pregnant and was sent off to Scotland.

 Eviction of the locals began with Adair acquiring the necessary documents that would allow him to send his “crowbar men” house-to-house evicting families.
 The first house they came upon was the home of a widow and her seven children.
 After the family was given the news, their house was destroyed so that they could not come back and live in it.
 A total of two hundred and forty-four people were homeless including one hundred and fifty-nine children.
 Michael O’Grady paid for half of the people to move to Australia.
 O’Grady had purchased land in Australia for the sole purpose of providing land for the displaced farmers.
 Forty-two of the evicted ended up in workhouses in Letterkenny.
 These evictions were the most infamous in the history of Ireland.